Understanding Sensory Processing Disorder: Signs, Causes, and Support Strategies

 When to Seek Professional Support

-You Don't Have to Figure This Out Alone
+You Don't Have to Keep Navigating This Alone

 ❓ Frequently Asked Questions

-Is sensory processing disorder a lifelong condition?
+Is sensory processing disorder a recognized disability?

 .png)